Altinn/altinn-studio-docs/content/events/subscribe-to-events/developer-guides/setup-subscription/_index.en.md

 - filter for the cloud event's alternative subject

 #### typeFilter
 - filter for the cloud event type.

 Omit this property if you want to subscribe to all events types for the given source and/or resource

 ## Response

 A successful subscription registration should result in a 201 created response with the [subscription](https://raw.githubusercontent.com/Altinn/altinn-events/main/src/Events/Models/Subscription.cs) serialized as a JSON string in the response body.

 The 201 response code does indicate whether or not the subscription has been validated.
 Altinn will only start pushing events to a subscription endpoint once the subscription endpoint has been validated.
-You may retrieve your subscription by using the subscription id to ensure that you subscription has been validated ok.
+You may retrieve your subscription by using the subscription ID to ensure that you subscription has been validated ok.

 ### Content-Type